Top Challenges of EHR Implementation

 • Get Key Stakeholders Involved

 Engaging physicians, nurses, and IT professionals from the outset is crucial to the system’s success.
-The input they provide ensures that the newly installed EHR system will work for those who will use it most, the clinic staff.
-A dedicated project team for the implementation process will keep everything organized and focused throughout the transition.
+The input they provide ensures that the newly installed EHR system will work for those who will use it most – physicians and their clinical staff.
+A dedicated project team can ensure the transition stays focused and organized.

 Hands-on training sessions for all users are necessary to get them familiar with the new system.
 There is a need for ongoing support post-implementation, as issues or questions are bound to arise.
 User-friendly manuals and resources should be made available to help users navigate the system independently when needed.